Data & Research

 On the job, you would:

-• Rescue victims from burning buildings, accident sites, and water hazards.
+• Rescue survivors from burning buildings, accident sites, and water hazards.

 • Dress with equipment such as fire-resistant clothing and breathing apparatus.